-- Prepare the chocolate layer, melt the chocolate in a water bath and spread on parchment paper.
+- Prepare the chocolate layer, melt it in a water bath, and spread it on parchment paper.
 Cover with another paper and roll.
 Place on a tray and refrigerate.
-Unroll, it will break into big shards.
+Unroll; it will break into giant shards.

 - Assemble the cake: Place a baked layer over a serving plate.
-Cover with 3 tablespoons of whipped cream, spread in a thin layer, place half of the chocolate shards.
-Another baked layer, raspberry jam, cream, baked layer.
+Cover with 3 tablespoons of whipped cream, spread in a thin layer, and place half of the chocolate shards: another baked layer, raspberry jam, cream, baked layer.
 Repeat.

-- Cover the entire cake with cream and decorate with remaining chocolate shards and the broken baked layer.
+- Cover the cake with cream and decorate it with the remaining chocolate shards and the broken baked layer.